Home > About

 If you would like to know more about Leading to Change, please contact us.

-Leading to Change is replacing and building on the work of Project Lift and will expand this offer across the three sectors of social work, social care and health.
-We are delivering on ambitions in the Scottish Government’s National Workforce Strategy, NHS COVID Recovery Plan and the new National Care Service, to ensure we are nurturing talent and providing them with the support required to be enablers of change.
+Leading to Change is aimed at the social work, social care and health sectors in the public, third and independent sectors in Scotland.
+As a public sector, Scottish Government funded and commissioned programme of work, we are delivering on ambitions in the Scottish Government’s National Workforce Strategy, NHS COVID Recovery Plan and the new National Care Service, to ensure we are nurturing talent and providing them with the support required to be enablers of positive change.

 We have worked collaboratively with stakeholders across all sectors and at all levels.
 These individuals make up our Leading to Change community and governance groups, and they offer real insights and critique on our proposals to help shape our work as we go.